Yackob94/PaperRound/PaperRound.Specs/Assumptions.md

 ﻿# Assumptions
-### Houses on a particular side of a street are not directly next to each other
+### Houses on a particular side of a street are not adjacent
 For example:
 1 3 5 7 9 2 4 6 8
 ```